 Tip 3 - Give supply teachers the chance to grow professionally

 Supply teachers are essential to the running of schools.
 Giving a supply teacher the right information, tools and training can not only help them out with their teaching, but also help the school out by making sure the teacher focuses on the learning of the pupils.
-Not to mention, if a teacher feels supported at the school they are more likely to return (no matter how bad the day has gone for them).
+Not to mention, if a teacher feels supported at the school they are more likely to return, no matter how bad the day has gone for them.
 So let’s take these steps to support each other for the good of education!
-Let us know whether you found these tips useful!